Explained by Kids for Kids

 Landlocked with 8 Borders

-- Austria in central Europe shares borders with Czech Republic, Germany, Hungary, Italy, Liechtenstein, Slovakia, Slovenia, and Switzerland
+Austria in central Europe shares borders with the Czech Republic, Germany, Hungary, Italy, Liechtenstein, Slovakia, Slovenia, and Switzerland.

 Landlocked Countries and Economy